idle-meerkat/sdevwiki-fork/Policer.md

 `TCID` is the TC queue number (0-7).

-For example, to trap the packet that matches SMAC 00:B5:4D:B1:32:22 of the packet??, and set the TC of that trap to the highest one??, enter the following commands:
+For example, to trap the packet that matches SMAC 00:B5:4D:B1:32:22, and set the TC of that trap to the highest value (7), enter the following commands:
 ```
 sudo tc qd add dev sw1p26 clsact
 sudo tc filter add dev sw1p26 ingress flower skip_sw src_mac 00:B5:4D:B1:32:22 hw_tc 7 action trap
 ```
 ## Assign a Policer to Multiple Ports

-A policer ACL rule can be assigned to multiple ports in the same way as a regular??
-ACL rule (using shared blocks).
+A policer ACL rule can be assigned to multiple ports in the same way as a generic ACL rule (using shared blocks).
 For example, to assign a trap ACL rule to two ports and set rate limit to the flow, enter the following:
 ```
 sudo tc qdisc add dev sw1p1 ingress_block 1 clsact
 sudo tc qdisc add dev sw1p2 ingress_block 1 clsact